 Another organization worth discussing further is WSET as they provide a formal study program, unlike the others, which as I said are mostly self-study.
 Most MW candidates use WSETs 4-level program as preparation for the MW exam.
 Passing the WSET Diploma is in and of itself an impressive feat.

 Watching students navigate, and often become confounded by all of these various educational paths played a large part in the inspiration behind the San Francisco Wine School.
 I wanted to provide educational programs that help students with their wine careers, not just the exams.
 It was clear that some graduates had no intention of working as sommeliers, but this was their best educational option.
 There was also a demand and need for continuing education after the Certified Sommelier exam.
 I knew that an independent wine school would have more focus and give higher priority to wine education than a culinary school ever could.

 Our instructors are as diverse as our programs, with some coming from retail, wholesale, import, restaurant, writing and collecting backgrounds with credentials from the Court of Master Sommeliers, Wine & Spirit Education Trust (WSET), Institute of Masters of Wine, Society of Wine Educators, Wine Scholar Guild and more.

 We provide internship opportunities and emphasize the importance of work experience, volunteering, networking, reading, travel, wining and dining in addition to everything we provide in the classroom.
 The industry is getting more competitive every day and formal education will give workers an edge.

 I’d like to add that a linear path is not the only way to go.
+We encourage students to try certifications from different disciplines to get a well rounded view of the world of wine.
 The wandering route of exploring anything and everything that adds to your knowledge and experience base is valuable.